vuejs/docs/src/glossary/index.md

 ## custom element

-The term *custom element* is not unique to Vue.
-It is part of the Web Components standard, which is implemented in modern web browsers.
+A *custom element* is a feature of the [Web Components](#web-components) standard, which is implemented in modern web browsers.
 It refers to the ability to use a custom HTML element in your HTML markup to include a Web Component at that point in the page.

-Vue's HTML-like template syntax also allows for custom elements to be used to integrate Web Components within a Vue application.
-These should not be confused with Vue's own component system, nor the ability to include Vue components as tags within a template.
+Vue has built-in support for rendering custom elements and allows them to be used directly in Vue component templates.

+Custom elements should not be confused with the ability to include Vue components as tags within another component's template.
+Custom elements are used to create Web Components, not Vue components.

 For more details see:
 - [Guide - Vue and Web Components](/guide/extras/web-components.html)